- Dates & Prices

 The mountains of Swedish Lapland are a spectacular area for dog sledding.
 The majestic landscape provides the ideal backdrop for a real Arctic dog sledding adventure.
-Husky Mountain Expedition in Lapland is an 8-day dogsled tour taking you through some of Sweden's most beautiful natural landscapes, from the lakeside landscape of Abisko and up into the mountains along the King's Trail to the mighty Kebnekaise, Sweden's highest peak.
+Husky Mountain Expedition in Lapland is an 8-day dogsled tour (special 12-day and 14-day tours are also available with extended itineraries) taking you through some of Sweden's most beautiful natural landscapes, from Abisko and up into the mountains along the King's Trail to the mighty Kebnekaise, Sweden's highest peak.

-Your dogsled adventure begins at the kennels, where you will meet your team learn how to handle the sled and dogs before heading out into the wilderness in command of your own team of Siberian Huskies to get accustomed to your team and equipment in a lowland landscape of forest, frozen lakes and rivers, before heading to Abisko and up into the mountains towards the challenging Tjäkta pass, the highest point on the trail at 1100m.
-From here you descend through a stunning mountain landscape towards Kebnekaise to end at Nikkaluokta, where you will be met for return transfer to the dogsled kennels.
+Your dogsled adventure begins at the kennels, where you will load the dogs and equipment for transfer to Abisko, the start point of your tour.
+Here you will learn how to handle the sled and dogs before heading out into the wilderness for six days of dog sledding in command of your own team of four Siberian Huskies.
+Your dogsled tour takes you through spectacular mountain scenery, up through the treeline towards the challenging Tjäktja pass, the highest point on the trail at 1100m.
+From here you descend through a stunning mountain world towards Kebnekaise to end at Nikkaluokta, where you will be met for return transfer to the dogsled kennels.

 You will find that you quickly gain confidence in handling the sled as your mushing skills develop.
 You will be working very closely with your team of Siberian Huskies as you journey through the wilderness together, and should find that you have made some firm friends by the end of your time dog sledding in the mountains.

 Husky Mountain Expedition in Lapland is a tremendously exciting dog sledding adventure.
 It is a challenging but immensely rewarding experience to mush your own dogsled team through the Swedish winter landscape.
-As a mountain dog sledding expedition, some aspects of the route can be physically demanding, but this husky tour is accessible to anyone with a general good level of health and fitness who loves the outdoors and the unique beauty of the Arctic winter world.
+As a mountain dog sledding expedition, some aspects of the route can be physically demanding and the level of challenge will also be greatly influenced by weather and trail conditions.
+Participants should be prepared for a challenging adventure.
+This husky tour is suitable for adult participants with general good level of health and fitness who love the outdoors and the unique beauty of the Arctic winter world.

 On this tour you will be travelling far away from sources of light pollution, offering very good possibilities to see the Northern Lights.
 Displays are typically visible until around early April.